A Game Theoretic Framework for Model Based Reinforcement Learning: Introduction

-Despite growing interest in incremental MBRL, a clear algorithmic framework has been lacking.
-A unifying framework can connect insights from different approaches and help simplify the algorithm design process from the lens of abstraction.
+A unifying framework for incremental MBRL can connect insights from different approaches and help simplify the algorithm design process from the lens of abstraction.
 As an example, {\em distribution} or {\em domain shift} is known to be a major challenge for incremental MBRL.
 When improving the policy using the learned model, the policy will attempt to shift the distribution over visited states.
 The learned model may be inaccurate for this modified distribution, resulting in a greatly biased policy update.
 A variety of approaches have been developed to mitigate this issue.
 One class of approaches~\cite{GPS_unknown_model, DPI, Kakade2002CPI}, inspired by trust region methods, make conservative changes to the policy to constrain the distribution between successive iterates.
 In sharp contrast, an alternate set of approaches do not constrain the policy updates in any way, but instead rely on data aggregation to mitigate distribution shift~\cite{Ross2012AgnosticSI, PETS, PDDM}.
 Our game-theoretic framework for MBRL reveals that these two seemingly disparate approaches are essentially dual approaches to solve the same game.

-{\bf Our Contributions:} We list the major contributions of our work below. \begin{itemize}[leftmargin=*] \itemsep0em \item We develop a framework that casts MBRL as a game between: (a) a {\em policy player}, which maximizes rewards in the learned model; and (b) a {\em model player}, which minimizes prediction error of data collected by policy player.
-Theoretically, we establish that at equilibrium: (1) the model can accurately simulate the policy and predict its performance; and (2) the policy is near-optimal.
+{\bf Our Contributions:} \begin{enumerate}[leftmargin=*] \itemsep0em \item We develop a novel framework that casts MBRL as a game between: (a) a {\em policy player}, which maximizes rewards in the learned model; and (b) a {\em model player}, which minimizes prediction error of data collected by policy player.
+Theoretically, we establish that at equilibrium, the policy is near-optimal for the environment.

-\item Developing learning algorithms for general continuous games is well known to be challenging.
-Direct extensions of workhorses from learning (e.g. SGD) can be unstable in game settings due to non-stationarity~\cite{Schfer2019CompetitiveGD,Wang2019FollowRidge}.
-These instabilities mirror the aforementioned challenge of distribution shift in MBRL.
-In order to derive stable algorithms, we setup a {\em Stackelberg game}~\cite{Stackelberg2010MarketSA} between the two players, which can be solved efficiently through (approximate) bi-level optimization~\cite{Colson2007AnOO}.
-Stackelberg games and closely related ideas of bi-level optimization and min-max games have been used to understand settings like meta-learning~\cite{Rajeswaran2019ImplicitMAML}, GANs~\cite{Schfer2019CompetitiveGD,Wang2019FollowRidge,Fiez2019ConvergenceOL}, human-robot interaction~\cite{Nikolaidis2017GameTheoreticMO, Sadigh2018PlanningFC}, and primal-dual RL~\cite{Nachum2020ReinforcementLV}.
-In this work, we show how such games can be useful for MBRL.